Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-A. These rules and all subsequent revisions as approved and promulgated by the Labor Commission, Utah Occupational Safety and Health Division, are authorized pursuant to Title 34A, Chapter 6, Utah Occupational Safety and Health Act, Utah Code Ann.
+A. These rules and all subsequent revisions, as approved and promulgated by the Labor Commission (commission), Utah Occupational Safety and Health Division (UOSH), are authorized pursuant to the Utah Occupational Safety and Health Act, Utah Code Ann.
 34A-6-101 et seq., of 1973 (Utah OSH Act).

-B. The intent and purpose of this chapter is stated in Section 34A-6-202 of the Act.
+B. The intent and purpose of this chapter is stated in section 34A-6-102 of the Utah OSH Act.